 Similar to electricity, you should not expect mobile signals for a few days to weeks.
 Hence, you should inform your safety back at home, friends, and relatives as soon as you see a possibility.
 Wifi in the bank, wifi in some hotel running a generator, use any possibility you can see available.
 Messages and Whatsapp work much better than calling homes.
 It is better to carry a BSNL/MTNL connection.
 Do not forget that there is a reason these roads are called the toughest roads in the world.

 10. Expect limited medical help and support in case required

 Similar to other things in winters, do not expect much from the medical facilities as well.
 At times people have to use a helicopter to be dropped off to the safe spot in case of a medical emergency.
-However, if the helicopter will be able to fly or not, you will still be at mercy of weather gods.
+However, if the helicopter will be able to fly or not, you will still be at the mercy of weather gods.

 11. Expect locals being as warm & as welcoming as they are in summers

-Needless to say, locals will greet you with same warmth and hospitality as if you are visiting them in summers.
-They will do almost all things to help and feel you comfortable in their homes.
-You will really enjoy the real local life when you visit in the winter months in Kinnaur Valley.
+Needless to say, locals will greet you with the same warmth and hospitality as if you are visiting them in summers.
+They will do almost all the things to help and feel you comfortable in their homes.
+You will enjoy the real, local life when you visit in the winter months in Kinnaur Valley.
 It helps you witness each day of harsh life in winters for the locals.

 By the way, if you are interested in making a more adventurous trip, then you can refer How to plan a trip to Spiti Valley in Winters